 Department of Revenue Administrative Suspension

 In Colorado, each time you plead guilty to a traffic offense, mail in payment for a speeding ticket, or lose your case at trial, you get “points” added to your driving record.
 These points stay on your record for life and never “fall off”.
-If you accumulate too many points on your driving record at any one time, the Colorado Department of Revenue can suspend your license.
+If you accumulate too many points on your driving record at any one time, the Colorado Department of Revenue will suspend your license.

 If you do not fight your suspension, or if the DMV hearing officer suspends your license, you are not legally allowed to drive (C.R.S.
 Section 42-2-127).
 If you are caught driving while your license is suspended, you will likely face charges for DUS.